-1 (ii) assessing criminal, civil. or r administrative penalties: or
+1 (ii) assessing criminal, civil, or administrative penalties; o --

 (iii) exclusion from a government program."

 "40-6-703.
 Parental involvement in education.
 (1) The board of trustees of a school district, in consultation with parents, teachers, and administrators, shall develop and adopt a policy to promote the involvement of parents of children enrolled in the school district, including: